 Argument by the defence was that in all the circumstances, the driver was not a marked departure from the norm, and that the court couldn’t be satisfied that the conduct amounted to a marked departure from the standard of care that a reasonable person would observe in the defendant’s case.

-The BC Supreme Court Judge drew the inference that the accused was traveling at a speed higher than the speed limit but not one which was so high that he would lose traction prior to crossing the bridge.
-He stated that there will be occasions where speed alone in the circumstances results in finding dangerous driving but that in this instance, the speed is unclear and not proven beyond a reasonable doubt that the accused started to lose control of his truck.
-He was not satisfied beyond a reasonable doubt that the driving was criminal and the accused was acquitted.
+The BC Supreme Court Judge drew the inference that our client was traveling at a speed higher than the speed limit but not one which was so high that he would lose traction prior to crossing the bridge.
+He stated that there will be occasions where speed alone in the circumstances results in finding dangerous driving but that in this instance, the speed is unclear and not proven beyond a reasonable doubt that our client started to lose control of his truck.
+He was not satisfied beyond a reasonable doubt that the driving was criminal and our client was acquitted.